wissalsoudani/wissalsoudani/README.md

 - 🌱 I’m currently learning about developing my skills and expertiese, taking every single chance i get to improve myself.

 - 📫 Other than my studies, i am keen on content writing, blog and article redaction.
-I would love to work on mixing both my passion for writing and my software- engineering background!
+I aim to work with Documentations so i would be mixing both my passion for writing and my Software-Engineering background!
  <br>

 ## ⚡ Skills